 We invite a broad interpretation of “health” in developing a proposal, allowing you to explore a variety of options to consider for a project focus.
 To mention just a few examples, the range of potential topics might include aspects of reproductive and gynecological health, issues regarding gender identity and/or sexuality, substance abuse, domestic abuse, mental health, fitness and nutrition, family/relationship issues, puberty, menopause, aging, and cognitive decline/dementia.

 We encourage applicants to think creatively in developing an innovative Women’s Health project that can potentially bring positive change to the lives of women and girls.
-We also wish to support project that involve collaboration with another nonprofit, as well as projects that offer the possibility of becoming an ongoing component in your services and/or have a broader impact on the community.
+We also wish to support projects that involve collaboration with another nonprofit, as well as projects that offer the possibility of becoming an ongoing component in your services and/or have a broader impact on the community.

 - April 20 Announcement of FW&G’s 2017-18 Grant sent to Jefferson County nonprofits, including an invitation to the organization to request an optional, informal one-on-one meeting with a member of the Grant Committee to learn more about the 2017 focus on Women’s (and Girls) Health.